 How many buildings have been visited across Greater Manchester?

-As of Tuesday, July 11, firefighters have completed 408 OIS (operational information system) visits.
-382 were residential high rise and 26 in commercial properties.
+As of Wednesday, August 16, firefighters have completed 486 OIS (operational information system) visits.
 An operational information system visit is where crews will familiarise themselves with the building – its layout and emergency systems.

 How many tower blocks have got failed cladding in terms of its fire resistance?